 Sgt.
 Donald Skidgel of Bangor, Maine, gave his life at the age of 20 to save others on a battleground in Vietnam.

 He joined the Army in 1968 and soon rose to sergeant.
 On Sept.
 14, 1969, his unit was guarding a convoy near Song Be when it came under fire from the enemy concealed in tall grass and bunkers along the road.
 Skidgel maneuvered off the road and began firing, silencing one enemy position.
 Then he ran across 60 meters of bullet-raked ground and fired at other enemy positions.
-When he saw the command group of the convoy was coming under intense attack, Skidgel tried to draw the enemy’s attention away from it by manning a machine gun in his vehicle while his driver steered through the hostile fire.
+He then saw the command group of the convoy coming under intense attack.
+Skidgel tried to draw the enemy’s attention away from it by manning a machine gun in his vehicle while his driver steered through the hostile fire.

-He was knocked onto the rear fender by an exploding grenade, staggered to his feet and continued firing until he was mortally wounded by small arms fire.
-He saved the convoy command and inspired his fellow soldiers to defeat the enemy.
+An exploding grenade knocked him onto the rear fender.
+He staggered to his feet and continued firing until small arms fire killed him.
+He had saved the convoy command and inspired his fellow soldiers to defeat the enemy.